agranlund/raven/hw/raven/a2/README.md

 # Raven060 Rev.A2

-(c)2025 Anders Granlund
+(c)2025-2026 Anders Granlund
 This source describes Open Hardware and is licensed under the CERN-OHLW v2.

 ## Status:
-- Work in progress, untested.
+- Design and routing complete

 ## Info:
 - Designed for JLCPCB Standard Service 6 layers